 IEC – The International Electrotechnical Commission is a not-for-profit, quasi-governmental organization, founded in 1906.
-The IEC's members are National Committees, and they appoint experts and delegates coming from industry, government bodies, associations and academia to participate in the technical and conformity assessment work of the IEC.
+The IEC’s members are National Committees, and they appoint experts and delegates coming from industry, government bodies, associations, and academia to participate in the technical and conformity assessment work of the IEC.
 The IEC and ISO have partnered in the development of many international standards.

-ILAC - The International Laboratory Accreditation Cooperation is an international cooperation of accreditation bodies (or accreditors) formed in 1977 to help remove technical barriers to trade.
-In 1996, ILAC became a formal cooperation with a charter to establish a network of mutual recognition agreements (MRAs) among accreditors that would fulfil this aim.
-The ILAC Arrangement (first signed in November 2000) provides significant technical underpinning to international trade.
+ILAC – The International Laboratory Accreditation Cooperation is an international cooperation of accreditation bodies (or accreditors) formed in 1977 to help remove technical barriers to trade.
+In 1996, ILAC became a formal cooperation with a charter to establish a network of mutual recognition agreements (MRAs) among accreditors that would fulfill this aim.
+The ILAC Arrangement (first signed in November 2000) provides the significant technical underpinning to international trade.
 The key to the Arrangement is the global network of accredited laboratories and inspection bodies that are assessed and recognized as being competent by ILAC Arrangement signatory accreditation bodies.

 ISO – The International Organization for Standardization uses the standard abbreviation “ISO”.
 Because the International Organization for Standardization is a global organization and the formal name would have different acronyms in different languages (IOS in English, OIN in French), the standardized short form is ISO.
 ISO is derived from the Greek word isos (ίσος) meaning “equal”.